protontypes/open-sustainable-technology/README.md

 - [ameriflux](https://github.com/chuhousen/amerifluxr) - A network of PI-managed sites measuring ecosystem CO2, water, and energy fluxes in North, Central and South America.
 - [Kausal Paths](https://github.com/kausaltech/kausal-paths) - A tool for predicting the future emissions of cities based on historical emission data and various climate actions.
 - [GEPA](https://github.com/USEPA/GEPA) - This repository contains the code for the EPA U.S. gridded methane greenhouse gas inventory.
+- [reemission](https://github.com/tomjanus/reemission) - A Python library and a command line interface tool for estimating CO2, CH4 and N2O emissions from water reservoirs.

 ## Industrial Ecology
 ### Life Cycle Assessment